Did you know

 Wood ducks typically pair on the wintering grounds or on the return migration to the breeding grounds.
 They arrive on breeding grounds in April and nest in preformed tree cavities made by tree diseases, fire scars, lightning, and cavity-making birds like pileated woodpeckers for nest sites and also use artificial nest boxes.
 Females lay 7-15 white-tan eggs which they incubate for an average of 30 days.
 Male begins to spend less time with female once she begins incubating eggs.
 Females stay with young until they have fledged and then leave to undergo a feather moult.

-Breeds in much of southern Canada and the eastern U.S. but is largely absent from U.S. Prairies, Great Plains and southwest.
+Wood ducks breed in much of southern Canada and the eastern United States but is largely absent from United States Prairies, Great Plains, and southwest.

-Winter range includes extreme southern Ontario, the southern U.S. and Mexico (in smaller numbers).
+Winter range includes extreme southern Ontario, the southern United States and Mexico (in smaller numbers).

 - Considered by many to be the most beautiful of North American waterfowl, the wood duck is a perching duck that normally nests in cavities in trees.